octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 - **STORAGE_STATE** state of the storage when simulating the execution of the entry point
-- **ENTRY_POINT(P)** entrypoint of the smart contract that is invoked (parameter p of this entry point is specified between parentheses).
+- **ENTRY_POINT(P)** entrypoint of the smart contract that is invoked (parameter p of this entry point is specified between brackets).

 ## Some specificities for Maps, Tuples and Records